LGBTQ rights in Bahia: Homophobia

 In 2004, Grupo Gay da Bahia released a list with the names of 159 murdered members of the LGBTQ community in that year.
 There is also a list with the names of people that allegedly suffered from human rights abuses in the same year.
 Some deaths caused directly by homophobia.
+A notorious case of homophobia occurred in 2022 when a teenager was the victim of attacks in Camaçari.
+The episode generated national repercussions and mobilized state authorities.

 Healthcare

-The program of prevention of STD/AIDS with transvestite sex workers of Bahia presents excellent results: after research on the local community, a booklet, a folder and a poster were produced, all with realistic language and images peculiar to this subculture.
-Every week safer sex workshops and direct contact with the transvestites in different prostitution areas are accomplished.
+The preventative program for transvestite sex workers of Bahia with STD/AIDS resulted successfully: after research on the local community, a booklet, a folder and a poster were produced.
+All with realistic language and images peculiar to this subculture.
+Every week safe sex workshops and interventions with the transvestites in different areas of sex work are accomplished.
 In six months, the program recorded 900 interventions, and distributed 14,400 condoms.
-Programs of STD/AIDS together with transvestite sex workers must use strong elements of the local subculture and count on the trust of the social actor in order to be successful.
+Advocates of STD/AIDS education, together with transvestite sex workers, must incorporate elements of the local subculture and depend on the trust of the social actor in order to be successful.

 Politics

-One of the candidates for city council of Salvador, Bahia, the third largest city in Brazil, that won the seat, was Leo Kret, a transvestite club dancer and was the most voted for of the candidates.
+One of the candidates for city council of Salvador, Bahia, the third largest city in Brazil, that won the seat, was Léo Kret, a travesti club dancer and was the most voted for of the candidates.
 So when she took office, she defied the dress code norms insisting that her wardrobe would be strictly feminine and insisted on using the women's restroom.

 Leo Kret received 12,861 votes in the city, by the Republican Party (PR-BA) in the municipal elections of 2008.
-In the day of election, she said that she will defend the LGBT rights.
+In the day of election, she said that she will defend the LGBTQ rights.
 She has aspirations to become the president of Brazil one day.